dhana2301/TO-DOs-LIST/README.md

 # TO-DOs-LIST
-To mark up your day to day tasks in a single sheet and keep checking on them THIS PACKAGE IS CREATED USING HTML,JAVASCRIPT AND CSS.
+To mark up your day to day tasks in a single sheet and to keep checking on them.

+THIS PACKAGE IS CREATED USING HTML,JAVASCRIPT AND CSS.